10 Spices No Pantry Should Be Without

 - Pepper doesn’t always have to be salt’s silent partner.
 Try it with almost anything for added flavor.

 - Cayenne pepper is made from ground chilies, so it’s spicy and hot.
 If you’re not used to it, a little goes a long way.
-Try it with soups, salad, vegetables, and fish.
+Try it with soups, salads, vegetables, and fish.

 - Garlic powder is a low-sodium alternative to garlic salt.
 Try it on a baked potato.

 - Basil is often used in tomato-based dishes.
-Try it as fresh leaves, added to mashed potatoes.
-Or with soups, salads, vegetables, fish, and meat.
+Try it as fresh leaves, added to potatoes.
+Or with soups, salads, tomato sauce, vegetables, fish, and meat.

 - Oregano is an old favorite you can use in new ways.
-Try it with zucchini or with soups, salads, vegetables, meats, and chicken.
+Try it with zucchini or with soups, salads, vegetables, meats, and fish.

 - Cinnamon is a spice you’re probably familiar with in desserts and snacks.
-Try it on oatmeal, breads, and snacks for a sweet taste without added sugar.
+Try it on hot cereal, baked dishes, and fruit for a sweet taste without added sugar.

 - Cilantro is the leaf of the coriander plant, whose seeds are used for pickling and in soups and stews.
 It has a spicy, fresh taste that also works well with grilled foods.
 Try it on grilled chicken or fish.